Updated: Feb 2, 2022

 This week I have been making arrangements for my dear friend's funeral, (in advance.)
 It has been a very tender time.

-I can't tell you how supportive this has been to have an open conversation about this, 3 conversations so far.
+I can't tell you how supportive this has been to have an open conversation about this, our 3rd conversation so far.

 I have to say it was far easier to talk with them about their wishes before they got the diagnosis.
 After diagnosis and nearing the end of life, it takes on a whole new meaning.

 I have also been talking with crematoriums, funeral directors, exploring the options and choices, logistics & prices!